Traditional Arts Program for Students (TAPS)

 Students use their own instruments or may borrow them from Toe River Art’s musical library.
 They learn not only to play the guitar and fiddle, but to feel the music and understand the reasons to continue the traditions.

-with Sam Maren
+Sam Maren

-Sam Maren grew up in a family where both parents played guitar and sang traditional ballads, folk songs, and blues.
+Sam grew up in a family where both parents played guitar and sang traditional ballads, folk songs and blues.
 Sam learned to play and sing at an early age.
-Sam’s interest and admiration for traditional Appalachian folk culture grew when at age 23, he moved from his native New Jersey to Muddy Creek Mountain in rural West Virginia.
-There he listened to the tales and stories of his old mountain neighbors who ranged in age from 70 to 103 years old.
-Sam has lived with his family in the Southern Appalachians for the past 37 years.
-He received a Bachelor of Arts from Bluefield State College in Bluefield West Virginia a Master of Arts in Counseling from Marshal University.
-Sam has taught folk music, storytelling, musical instrument and toy making workshops for children each summer since 1996.
-He directed the musical education program at the Greenbrier Episcopal School in Lewisburg, WV and worked extensively with Carnegie Hall in Lewisburg WV in their Creative Classrooms arts education program and Kid’s College.
-Sam has received extensive training in the Kennedy Center’s Teach SmART Institute in the Arts for Educators program, which is intended to help teachers integrate art into their curriculum.
+Sam’s interest and admiration for traditional Appalachian folk culture grew when at age twenty-three, he moved from his native New Jersey to Muddy Creek Mountain in rural West Virginia.
+There, he listened to the tales and stories of his old mountain neighbors who ranged in age from seventy to one hundred and three years old.
+Sam has lived with his family in the Southern Appalachian Mountains for the past thirty-seven years.
+He received a Bachelor of Arts from Bluefield State College in Bluefield West Virginia and a Master of Ats in Counseling from Marshal University.

 Mitchell and Yancey County residents interested in participating can register here.